wmalab/DiffGR/README.md

 ```

-@dat1,@dat2           numeric.
+dat1,@dat2            numeric.
 N*N raw HiC contact maps, which would firstly be preprocessed with 2D
                       mean filter smoothing and KR normalization in DiffGR function for the later use

-@res                  numeric.
+res                   numeric.
 The resolution of HiC contact maps, eg:100kb will input 100,000

-@smooth.size          numeric.
-The size varied with different resolutions.
+smooth.size           numeric.
+The size controlling the smoothing level (The size varies across different
+                      resolution and is guided by Hicrep paper).
+In this paper, we obtained the smoothing
+                      size with 11, 5 and 3 for the resolution of 25Kb, 50Kb and 100Kb respectively.

-@N.perm               numeric.
+N.perm                numeric.
 The number of iterations in permutation test

-@cutoff.default       logical.
+cutoff.default        logical.
 Whether set the SCC cutoff (meaningful SCC between the two Hi-C datasets
                       that mustbe reached in order to call a differential TAD truly significant) with
                       self-defined value(True) or with automatic computed value (False)

-@speedup.option       logical.
+speedup.option        logical.
 Calculation with or without speed-up algorithm (True/FALSE)

-@alpha                numeric.
+alpha                 numeric.
 Significant level of differential region testing

 ```